Happy Father's Day- Stick Figure Cake

 CUTE Father's Day Blog Tutorial by MyCakeSchool.com!

-If you are comfortable with free handing, you could get a really similar look by piping your figures in buttercream...or if you are working with a fondant covered cake, you could draw the figures with food coloring pens
+If you are comfortable with free handing, you could achieve a really similar look by piping your figures in buttercream...or if you are working with a fondant covered cake, you could draw the figures with food coloring pens

 CUTE Father's Day Blog Tutorial by MyCakeSchool.com!